nathdwek/vhdltree/README.md

 # What this does:
-First argument is the main file, second is the project root
+First argument is the main file, second one is the project root.

 `./vhdltree.py test/main.vhd test/`
 ```